-Pittsburgh synagogue suspect has history of anti-Semitic posts
+Who is Robert Bowers, the Pittsburgh synagogue shooting suspect?

 “For the record, I did not vote for him nor have I owned, worn or even touched a MAGA hat,” he wrote.
 MAGA is an acronym for Make America Great Again that is frequently used by Trump.

-Reporting By Jarrett Renshaw; Additional reporting by Ginger Gibson
+Reporting By Jarrett Renshaw; Additional reporting by Ginger Gibson; Editing by Steve Orlofsky